 so limiting what can be achieved.

-Also important is to be able to vary the clothing easily, draw-cords and "pit-zips" can allow for ventilation when loosened / opened or insulation when pulled close, hoods, balaclavas and hats can be added or removed according to changing weather and activity.
+Also important is to be able to vary the clothing easily, draw-cords and "pit-zips" (zips in the armpit of the shell layer) allow for ventilation when loosened / opened or insulation when pulled close, hoods, balaclavas and hats can be added or removed according to changing weather and activity.

 Generally Antarctic gear appears rather too big when seen in isolation.
-Sleeves are long, shirt / jacket / sweater "tails" are long, boots and mittens are long and hoods are large.
-Over trousers / trousers in particular seem vast as they are designed to be put on when outdoors if the weather gets particularly bad.
+Shirt / jacket / sweater "tails" are long, boots are chunky, mittens are long and hoods are large.
+Over pants in particular may seem large as they are designed to be put on when outdoors if the weather gets particularly bad.
 In such conditions, you can't sit down and calmly take your boots off first.
 The outer layers quickly go over everything underneath and then zip / draw / tie, closer to the body to keep the heat in.

 Received by email